Wildfire Rebuilding Information

 - PDS Foundation Memo for Fire Victims

-Firestorm Policy
+- Firestorm Policy Document

 In addition to these helpful documents, the County has also changed the permitting process in an effort to reduce the amount of time spent at the building counter.

-- The Building Plan Pre-Review Group was created to review plans
+- The Building Plan Pre-Review

-group is available for both fire victims and walk-ins.
+submit a building application.
+The group is available for both fire

-- The Residential Plan Submittal Worksheet for Fire Victims
+- The Residential Plan Submittal

-(available when check in at the kiosk) is a process designed to
+Worksheet for Fire Victims (available when check in at the kiosk) is

-identify significant issues involving septic (Department of
+a process designed to identify significant issues involving septic

-Environmental Health), roads/floodways (Department of Public Works),
+(Department of Environmental Health), roads/floodways (Department of

-available to fire victims.
+currently only available to fire victims.

-- On October 24, 2007, the
+- On October 24, 2007, the Board of

-waivers.
 Please refer to Answers to Commonly Asked Questions for more

 information on fee waivers.
 On May 20th, 2014 the Board hearing